To learn more about the process for course registration for Winter 2014, be sure to review all of the information below carefully!

 ECON 101 - Principles of Economics I

-You will register for your Fall 2013 course on Wolverine Access using the University’s general registration process.
-It is YOUR responsibility to make sure you are completing the appropriate requirements to be eligible for the BBA program and are registering for the Fall BBA core (see above).
+You will register for your Winter 2014 courses on Wolverine Access using the University’s general registration process.
+It is YOUR responsibility to make sure you are completing the appropriate requirements to be eligible for the BBA program (see above).

 Q. Do I need to use the backpack feature on Wolverine Access before registration opens?

 A. It is recommended that you do, but it is not required.
 Starting November 13, you can start to add classes to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.

 Q. When is my registration appointment time?

 A. The University assigns registration appointment times for undergraduate students between November 25 and December 12.
 The times are determined by the credits completed, and then are randomly assigned.
 You can view your assigned time on Wolverine Access starting November 13.